Antigone

 Man and animals according to Aristotle

-Hence this obvious conclusion, that the State is a fact of nature, that man is naturally a sociable being, and that he who remains savage by organization, and not by the effect of chance, is certainly, or a being degraded, or a being superior to the human species.
-It is indeed to him that one could address this reproach of Homer: “Without family, without laws, without hearth…” The man who would be by nature such as that of the poet would breathe only war; for he would then be incapable of any union, like the birds of prey.
+From this we can draw the obvious conclusion that the State is a fact of nature, that man is naturally a sociable being, and that he who remains savage by organization, and not by chance, is certainly either a degraded being or a being superior to the human species.
+It is to him that this reproach could be addressed.
+Continue reading

 Antigone, rebellious and intimate (5/7.
 Authority)